 What You Can Do:

-• Appeal Your Property Assessment: If you believe your property value is overestimated, file an appeal to lower your tax bill.
+- Appeal Your Assessment: If your home’s appraised value seems inflated, consider filing an appeal to reduce your tax bill.

 2. Home Maintenance and Repairs